DumisaniLesley/php_laravel_challenge/README.md

 # php_laravel_challenge
-A code test to assess developer skils, during the recruitment process for nayojobs.com
+A code test to assess developer skills, during the recruitment process for nayojobs.com

 Create a project to manage companies and their employees.
-Mini-CRM.

 ## Basic Laravel Auth:
 Ability to log in as administrator.